St Grada and Holy Cross Church, Grade: History

 The funds for the rebuilding in 1862−63 ran out and it was not until 1882 that an organ chamber and vestry were built, according to the original plans of Godwin.
 The organ was built by Brewer and Co of Truro and the new organ was ″opened″ on 12 March 1885 when a recital was given by Mr G R Sinclair, the organist of Truro Cathedral.
 The specification of the organ can be found on the National Pipe Organ Register.

+In 1966, St Grada's was used as a filming location for the Doctor Who serial, The Smugglers.

 Parish status

 The settlements of Grade, Ruan Major and Ruan Minor were united into a single civil parish called Grade-Ruan in 1934.
 The former parish church of Ruan Major is now in ruins.
 St Grada & Holy Cross is part of a group of parishes comprising: